oeg-upm/GEnI/README.md

     python main.py -m DistMult -d nations --all

 As in the previous case, GEnI will output a human-readable sentence for each prediction of the dataset, and an error message otherwise.
 However, console outputs are fleeting, and difficult to analyze.
 But, don't worry!
 If indicated, GEnI creates a Python dictionary with all the insights about every prediction, so it can be further used or analyzed.
-There are much more parameters that can be specified, which can be found usin gh the *-h* flag on the script:
+There are many more parameters that can be specified, which can be found usin gh the *-h* flag on the script:

     usage: main.py [-h] [--dataset DATASET] [--model MODEL] [--threshold THRESHOLD] [--fact FACT [FACT ...]] [--goal GOAL] [--all]
                [--save] [--tmp]